samj-ai/samj-ai.github.io/_posts/2025-03-27-infinite-games.md

 # Infinite Games

-Communication is an infinite game.
+> Communication is an infinite game.
+>

-Consciousness is a peculiar form of communication that is distinguished by its ability to mediate the establishment of communication between different computational processes that share resources but that otherwise may have significantly different internal structure.
+> Consciousness is a peculiar form of communication that is distinguished by its ability to mediate the establishment of communication between different computational processes that share resources but that otherwise may have significantly different internal structure.

-My goal is to mathematically describe this process of reciprocal, open-ended communication.
+> My goal is to mathematically describe this process of reciprocal, open-ended communication.

+**Outline**
+- Introduction and heuristics
+- Entropy

 ## Introduction